 Altus Group Announces First Quarter 2023 Dividend

-TORONTO, March 17, 2023 (GLOBE NEWSWIRE) -- Altus Group Limited ("Altus" or "the Company") AIF, a leading provider of asset and fund intelligence for commercial real estate, announced today that the Board of Directors has approved the payment of a cash dividend of $0.15 per common share for the first quarter ending March 31, 2023.
+/EIN News/ -- TORONTO, March 17, 2023 (GLOBE NEWSWIRE) -- Altus Group Limited (“Altus” or “the Company”) (TSX: AIF), a leading provider of asset and fund intelligence for commercial real estate, announced today that the Board of Directors has approved the payment of a cash dividend of $0.15 per common share for the first quarter ending March 31, 2023.

 Payment will be made on April 17, 2023 to common shareholders of record as at March 31, 2023.